wireapp/wire-server/docs/src/understand/single-sign-on/understand/main.md

 IdP, delete the SCIM token and create a new one.
 The user accounts provisioned with that token will remain unaffected.

-If you do not provide a SAML IdP, the behavior differes based on the version you use:
+If you do not provide a SAML IdP when creating it, the behavior differs based on the version you use:

 **V6 and below:** If there is a unique IdP registered with your team, associate implicitly.
 Otherwise, do not associate.